61st Liffey Descent 2020

-Canoeing Ireland is delighted to welcome you to the 2019 Liffey Descent.
-It is a special year as we celebrate the 60th anniversary of Ireland’s iconic canoe marathon race.
+Canoeing Ireland is delighted to welcome you to the 2020 Liffey Descent.
 Each year this International event throws out its challenge to paddlers over the 32-kilometre stretch of the river Liffey creating a unique atmosphere of competition, fun and friendship.

 Starting in the scenic rural countryside of the K Club in County Kildare, partakers envisage the 10 weirs and 1 portage as they watch the water levels rise from the scheduled dam release.
 Anticipation and excitement intensify as competitors make their way to the start.
 From the off, the next few hours will test the skills and endurance of each paddler as they focus on completing the course and making it to the finish line at the Garda Rowing Club in Islandbridge, Dublin.
 With the race over, everyone can relax and enjoy the ambiance at the after-party where many a story will be told of the wonderful experiences had.